Stocks face earnings blues after tech selloff

 A move into blue chips is one trend emerging after the market's slide, which pushed the Nasdaq on Friday to a close below 4,000 for the first time since February 3.

-The Nasdaq Composite Index is down 4.7 percent for the month so far, while the Dow Jones industrial average is down 2.6 percent and the S&P 500 is down 3 percent.
+The Nasdaq Composite Index .IXIC is down 4.7 percent for the month so far, while the Dow Jones industrial average .DJI is down 2.6 percent and the S&P 500 .SPX is down 3 percent.

 "You've seen small caps dominate," Jacobsen said, referring to some of Wall Street's one-time darlings.
 "We're going to begin to see large caps dominate now as people shift more from these high-beta plays to quality."